Health Security

 Since the beginning of 2020, efforts have focused on management of the Covid-19 crisis.
 International cooperation was and remains crucial for the management of the Covid-19 pandemic at the global and regional level, and for the protection of public health in Switzerland.
 Bilateral contacts with other – particularly neighbouring – countries were intensified.
 In addition – thanks to the provision of ad hoc access to various platforms – there was close collaboration with the EU during the crisis.

 Participation in the relevant international organisations, such as the World Health Organization (WHO), was also stepped up.
 In view of the impact of the Covid-19 pandemic, WHO member states have agreed to take multilateral measures to strengthen pandemic prevention, preparedness and response.
 It is now essential to build on and consolidate the experience acquired during the crisis.
-To this end, Switzerland is also playing an active role in the international follow-up processes – for example, within the WHO framework, the process of amending the International Health Regulations (IHR) and the development by an Intergovernmental Negotiating Body (INB) of a new international instrument on pandemic prevention, preparedness and response.
-For more information, see the INB website.
+To this end, Switzerland is also playing an active role in the international follow-up processes – for example, within the WHO framework, the process of amending the International Health Regulations (IHR) and the development by an Intergovernmental Negotiating Body (INB) of a new agreement on pandemic preparedness and response.
+For more information, see the website of the Intergovernmental Negotiating Body.

 The International Health Regulations (2005) (IHR)